her soul was too

-How many people have you met or heard who have turned their passion into a profession.
+How many people have you met or heard about who had turned their passion into a profession.

-Don’t know about you but I’ve met such a person.
-Earning a degree in medicine and still her soul was inked.
+Don’t know about you but I’ve recently met such a person.
+Earning a degree in medicine and still keeping her soul was inked.
 Indeed a poet she is.
-Today our passionate author is Dr. Priya Dolma Tamang
+Today our passionate author is Dr. Priya Dolma Tamang.

-Her first debut book ‘Ivory Gleam’ has already won hearts.
-A compilation of poetry and prose.
+Her first debut book ‘Ivory Gleam’ has already won many hearts.
+It is a compilation of poetry and prose.
 It holds the essence of longing and learning, also learning through self-reflective insights.